 The market will move to the accumulation phase if there are consistent lows in the market.

 Market Cycles In Crypto

 The traditional market phases can be expanded to include investor emotions in phases.
-There are various useful emotional phases to consider when investing and trading in crypto.
+There are various useful emotional phases when investing and trading in crypto.

 They begin with disbelief, which is the beginning of the accumulation phase.
-This means that investors are not confident that an upturn in crypto values will lead to a sustained rally.
+Investors are not confident that an upturn in crypto values will lead to a sustained rally.